 The Aleut Elder will not go into depth about atrocities that in research leaves you wanting to cry, suppress anger and brings a feeling in the gut that doesn't easily go away.
 On a Facebook feed I was reminded about the purge of Unimak Island Unangan.
 My feeling is that when we travel through the history of North American Native Tribes we must reluctantly proceed with an element of forgiveness.
 Otherwise you can make yourself crazy.

 Global exploration, the industrial revolution, the Civil War, manifest destiny, opening up the American west, the Indian Eradication Program (actually called that), destruction of grasslands, wantonly wiping out 30 to 40 million buffalo to starve indigenous people (and for pure sport), two world wars, the proliferation of guns, the disregard for major species, attitude of the privileged including The Gilded Age just to name a few events put indigenous peoples on the path to destruction.
 In June 1876 the Battle of Little Big Horn would do little to slow down Manifest Destiny.
 Don Henley of The Eagles' "Last Resort" lyrics are analyzed as referring to Manifest Destiny beginning "She came from Providence".
 Play it when you get a chance.

 In discussions about treatment, opportunities, and living conditions in the Aleut region over the years I heard "In the Pribilofs you had the government taking care of you, it wasn't like in the Aleutian chain".
-My up coming book takes a closer look at what taking care really means.
+My up coming book will take a closer look at what taking care really means.
 Examining the fur trade economy and following the numbers are eye opening when you see the gross margins and net profits from killing seals and how a few shareholders and officers ultimately got rich from killing fur seals all while living comfortably in San Francisco and points south.
 Readers need only remember two white advocates for saving the Northern Fur Seal from extinction; William Hornaday and Henry Elliott.
 However they were not alone.